 - Beta-caryophyllene, which you’ll find in black pepper

-These and other terpenes not only have health benefits of their own, they also work together with other terpenes and cannabis compounds for more potent effects.
-So, you could combine your cannabis with essential oils in a variety of ways to enhance or moderate its effects.
+These and other terpenes not only have health benefits of their own, they also work together with other terpenes and cannabis compounds to produce more potent effects.
+This synergism is often referred to as the entourage effect, which is a hypothesis that compounds other than THC can interact to modulate the psychoactive effects of the plant.
+This means you can combine your cannabis with essential oils in a variety of ways to enhance or moderate how you feel.
 You can even create new effects for a customized experience that targets a specific health issue.

 Combining Essential Oils & Cannabis: The Basics

 You can either inhale most essential oils or diffuse them into the air.
-In all of these situations, the molecules of the plant extract are able to enter the body and brain, and affect a variety of processes such as:
+In all of these situations, the molecules of the plant extract are able to enter the body and brain, and affect a variety of processes.
+These include the following:

 - Stress reactions